Skip to content

 It’s also increased access to healthcare for people who are immunocompromised or who live in remote areas.
 There’s now more choice when it comes to choosing our healthcare provider as we’re no longer constrained by location or distance.

-Not having to leave the house just to get a medical certificate or pick up a prescription if you’re feeling unwell or are caring for sick kids at home is a major benefit for busy parents (well, busy anyone actually).
+Not having to leave the house just to get a medical certificate or pick up a treatment if you’re feeling unwell or are caring for sick kids at home is a major benefit for busy parents (well, busy anyone actually).

 Above all though, telehealth means you can stay at home and isolate if you’re feeling unwell so you don’t risk infecting others (or getting sick) by sitting in a communal waiting room.